badshah142645/ZhenSphere/README.md

 ### Getting Started with Development

-1. **Connect Claude Code**: Link your Claude Code CLI to enable AI assistance
+1. **Connect AI Agent**: Choose and connect one of the supported AI coding agents (Claude Code, Cursor CLI, Codex CLI, Gemini CLI, Qwen Code, or Grok CLI)
 2. **Describe Your Project**: Use natural language to describe what you want to build
 3. **AI Generation**: Watch as the AI generates your project structure and code
 4. **Live Preview**: See changes instantly with hot reload functionality